-A major assignment of this course is a substantial research paper analysing a specific problem and policy solutions.
-The research paper must apply concepts and theories of policy analysis learned in the course or through your own individual research.
-It must also include evidence and data, gathered from your own research, to support your arguments.
+A major assignment of this course is a substantial research paper analyzing a specific problem and policy solutions.
+The research paper must apply concepts and theories of policy analysis learned in the course or from your own individual research.
+It must also include evidence and data, gathered from your own research, to support your arguments and conclusions.

-With this course, students will gain an understanding of a holistic approach to understanding public policy and policy analysis, both empirically, conceptually and theoretically.
+With this course, students will gain an understanding of a holistic approach to understanding public policy and policy analysis, conceptually and theoretically, and also empirically.
 Students will also learn how to communicate about policy problems, options and recommendations verbally and in writing.
 Students will also gain experience reading academic research and conducting their own research for a final research paper.